12 Top Music Festivals & Events in Romania for Everyone

 Electric Castle has something unique among Romanian festivals: camping accommodation and pre-pitched tents next to the festival’s location for as little as 19€/night!

-3. Summer Well in Bucharest
+3. Summer Well

 Summer Well festival is known for offering special shows and experiences by blending technology, art and good music.

-Big names such as Florence + The Machine, the Chemical Brothers, Tom Odell, Arctic Monkeys, the XX and Röyksopp have delivered amazing concerts on the main stage, complemented by a list of DJs and bands representing local talent.
+Big names such as Florence + The Machine, the Chemical Brothers, Tom Odell, Arctic Monkeys, the XX, and Röyksopp have delivered amazing concerts on the main stage, complemented by a list of DJs and bands representing local talent.

 The total pass ticket is around €116 for all three days.
 What makes Summer Well one of the best music festivals in Romania is its burlesque location and alternative artists.